nasimnabavi/people/README.md

 ### Local settings

-You should put your local settings in `config/config.yml` and `config/sec_config.yml` files which are not checked in version control.
+You should put your local settings in `config/sec_config.yml` file which is not checked in version control.

 Note that emails->internal is required if you want to sign up in the app and should contain the domain used to login users eg. `example.com`, NOT the full email like `test@example.com`.